 Fremont Brewing Co BBA Dark Star

 City: Seattle, WA

-Our tasters almost died during the showdown of Best Barrel-Aged Imperial Stouts, because there were 144 of them.
-That’s a lot of big, boozy beers.
-And the barrel-aged imperial stout, as a style, includes some of the most coveted beers in the country.
+The barrel-aged imperial stout, as a style, includes some of the best beers in the country.
 Think Goose Island Bourbon County Stout.
 Think Founders Kentucky Breakfast Stout.
 The competition was fierce, but in the end, Fremont Brewing’s Bourbon-Barrel Aged Dark Star (with an ABV of 14.5%!) rose to the top thanks, largely, to its perfect execution of the style.
 Fremont didn’t mess around with adjuncts (no cacao nibs or vanilla beans?
 Really?); instead they blended three different batches to create a rich, barrel-heavy beer that’s full of molasses and maple syrup.
 The beer earned Fremont Brewing the title of “barrel-aged stout masters.”

 Jackie O’s Pub & Brewery Spirit Beast

 City: Athens, OH

 Jackie O’s is one of the most amazing breweries you've never heard of.
 Spirit Beast is a mixture of five different stouts, plus a quadruple, all blended before being aged in various barrels before being blended yet again.
 That’s a lot of work, and the result is a big pay off that our tasters called, “a revelation.”
 As you might expect from a beer with that much back story, it’s really complex, with all kinds of flavors (from cocoa to dark fruit to booze to wine) coming at you from all angles.
 If you get your hands on one, take your time with it.
 You won’t be sorry.